 The Appearance Panel

 2 - Hide or show an effect.
-Uncheck an effect to remove it from the design but still have the possibility to easily re-apply it again.
+Uncheck an effect to remove it from the design but still have the ability to easily re-apply it again.

 4 - Add a stroke.